TGOlson/quick-sprite/README.md

 There are a lot of options for building Sprites!
 Use this library if you want a non-opinionated solution that is easy to call programaticaly in a `node` context (a lot of other libraries assume build pipelines or access to Browser types).

-You may also like this library if you are already using `Jimp` to handle image processing.
+You may also like this library if you are already using [`Jimp`](https://www.npmjs.com/package/jimp) to handle image processing.

-### usage
+### setup

-Install package

 ```
 npm install quick-sprite --save
 ```

-Example:
+_Note: the only external dependency for this library is [`Jimp`](https://www.npmjs.com/package/jimp), which in turn has zero native dependencies.
+Most image processing calls are passed through to `Jimp`, and the final return type includes a `Jimp` instance._

+### usage

+`createSprite` is the only exported method from this library.
+Generate sprite images by providing this method a list of input sources and an optional set of options.

 ```ts
 import {createSprite} from 'quick-sprite';